codezri/react-native-todo-firebase/README.md

 ## Credits

-This project was created based on [this tutorial](https://blog.logrocket.com/storing-retrieving-data-react-native-apps-firebase/), so credits goes to the particular article's author: [Yusuff Faruq](https://blog.logrocket.com/author/yusufffaruq)
+This project was created based on [this tutorial](https://blog.logrocket.com/storing-retrieving-data-react-native-apps-firebase/), so the credit goes to the particular article's original author: [Yusuff Faruq](https://blog.logrocket.com/author/yusufffaruq)